We thought it would be appropriate to recognize the best and worst of our trip. We hope you enjoy.

 UC Davis - Little Pink Houses for You and Me

 Today was a little more relaxed.
 I did not have to be to UC Davis until 11am, so we did a tour of Davis, CA. Given that Davis has a population of about 50,000 and most of that is university students, the tour was quick.
 The best description of Davis is "Quiet and wholesome".
 I expected to see John Cougar Mellancamp pop out and start singing "Pink Houses".
-It seems that innocent and uncorrupted.
+It seems that i

 I am not saying I am not interested in Davis.
 I feel that there is a lot of potential of which I could take advantage.
 The draw back is the feeling that my fellow classmates (and alumni) are not of high caliber.
 I should note here that my student escort was an excellent individual with whom I would be grateful to go to school.
 Unfortunately, I got the impression (possibly self imagined) that he may be as good as it gets.